laravel/docs/passport.md

     php artisan passport:client --personal

+After creating your personal access client you'll need to define their ID and unhashed secret  in your `.env` file:

+    PASSPORT_PERSONAL_ACCESS_CLIENT_ID=client-id-value
+    PASSPORT_PERSONAL_ACCESS_CLIENT_SECRET=unhashed-client-secret-value

-If you have already defined a personal access client, you may instruct Passport to use it using the `personalAccessClientId` method.
-Typically, this method should be called from the `boot` method of your `AuthServiceProvider`:
+Next, you should register these values by placing the following calls within the `boot` method of your `AuthServiceProvider`:

     /**
      * Register any authentication / authorization services.